Subaru XV review

-The 2.0-litre petrol model emits 160g/km when fitted with a manual gearbox, and 153g/km if you choose the CVT automatic gearbox – a small improvement in efficiency but a big sacrifice in drivability.
+The 2.0-litre petrol model emits 160g/km when fitted with a manual gearbox, and 151g/km if you choose the CVT automatic gearbox – a small improvement in efficiency but a big sacrifice in drivability.
+Economy claims for the combined cycle are 40.4mpg and 43.5mpg respectively.
 If you plan on covering big miles the diesel model will prove cheaper in the long run, otherwise either petrol is the smarter option.

 Interior, design and technology

 With rough and ready models like the Forester and Outback, styling is always less of a consideration, but to attract more style-conscious buyers the Subaru XV gets a sleeker profile.
 The hexagonal grille and ‘hawk eye’ headlights are typical of the firm, while the plastic cladding and jutting rear bumper give the XV good road presence.
 All cars get 17-inch alloys as standard while diesels get the smart and functional roof rails too.

 Practicality, comfort and boot space

 Lift the tailgate and the XV has a 380-litre boot, which is smaller than the Nissan Qashqai.
-But fold the seats flat and that expands into a 1,270-litre load area which should cater comfortably for a family’s needs.
+But fold the seats (almost) flat and that expands into a 1,270-litre load area, which beats the Qashqai and should cater comfortably for a family’s needs.
 The leading edge of the boot floor can be lifted up and hooked to the lip of the tailgate, providing a smooth ramp for sliding bags into the boot.

 Reliability and Safety

-The well-established Forester and Outback have endowed Subaru with a reputation for building reliable and rugged SUVs, so there’s no reason to think the XV won’t stand up well to daily driving and the wear and tear of everyday life.
-The interior plastics, although cheap to look at and unyielding to the touch, are robust.
-The XV comes with a good selection of safety kit too, including ABS, traction control, seven airbags, retractable pedals and a collapsible steering column.
+Things look a lot more assured on the safety front, as XV comes with a good selection of safety kit too, including ABS, traction control, seven airbags, retractable pedals and a collapsible steering column.
 It has already scored the full five stars in its Euro NCAP crash test, including an impressive score of 90 per cent for child occupant protection.